joecarl/stm32-media-driver-toolkit/README.md

 1. Add the `include` and `examples/include` folders to the include directories.

-1. Open the project folder and copy the dependencies.
+1. Open the project with your OS Explorer and go to the `Drivers/STM32***_HAL_Driver` folder and copy the missing drivers.

+    You should add your MCU's drivers, for example: for the STM32F4xx family you can find them [here](https://github.com/STMicroelectronics/stm32f4xx_hal_driver).

 1. Edit `main.c` file and modify it according to this snippet: